yglcode/golang-oop-primitives/README.md

 		...
 	}
 ```
-   InnerTypes' fields and methods are _**promoted**_ (accessible by selector) at OuterType; however it is more delegation (has-a relation) than subtyping: OuterType doesn't inherit InnerType, they are independent types:
+   InnerTypes' fields and methods are _**promoted**_ (accessible by selector) at OuterType; however it is more delegation (has-a relation) than subtyping: OuterType is not a subtype of InnerType, they are independent types:
    - OuterType cannot be used where InnerType is expected.
    - OuterType doesnot contain(embed) InnerTypes' properties directly; when constructing OuterType, embedded InnerType has to be constructed explicitly.
    - Although InnerTypes' method are promoted and can be invoked at OuterType, its target is still InnerType.
    - So we cannot build type hierarchy in Go thru embedding as in Java thru inheritance.

-   Shadowing: If OuterType defines a method with same signature as InnerType, this method at OutType will hide its counterpart at InnerType.
+   Shadowing: If OuterType defines a method with same signature as InnerType, this method at OutType will hide its counterpart of InnerType at invocation.

 ### **3. Interface: for polymorphism.** ###